District Information

 Details:

 Nature Day-off camps are a great way to make new friends and have fun while discovering nature.
 Expand your knowledge of science, learn about plants and animals, and hike two to five miles daily.
 Bring a lunch, drinking water, two snacks, and a backpack daily.
 Dress for the weather.
 Camps are held at the Tualatin Hills Nature Center.
-Cold-blooded creatures live all around us.
-Discover how these creatures, including bugs, fish and reptiles, survive the winter weather.
-Dream of warm days as we learn why they become more active in hot weather.
+The ponds are full in the spring!
+Search for animals that live in and around Tadpole Ponds.
+Investigate the different body parts and behaviors that help aquatic plants and animals live in a wet environment.

 Notes: